marigold-dev/training-nft-2/README.md

 ![https://img.etimg.com/thumb/msid-71286763,width-1070,height-580,overlay-economictimes/photo.jpg](https://img.etimg.com/thumb/msid-71286763,width-1070,height-580,overlay-economictimes/photo.jpg)

-This time we will add the ability to buy and sell NFT!
+This time we will add the ability to buy and sell an NFT!

-# :arrow_forward: Go forward

-Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-1/tree/main/solution)
+Keep your code from the previous lesson or get the solution [here](https://github.com/marigold-dev/training-nft-1/tree/main/solution)

 > If you clone/fork a repo, rebuild locally